 - Once you’re all set up, take a look at the simple Node site you created in our first project.
 Rewrite it using express!
 You should be able to do this with just one app.js file and a few

 - The book Express in Action by Evan M. Hahn is an incredible resource for Express beginners.
-The book is free online and is highly recommended.

 - This video crash course provides you with all the basic concepts.